-Welcome to the 5th and final part to this series.
+Welcome to the 5th and final part to this series focused on Email Inbox Management.
 We hope you’ve found it informative and extracted a number of keys takeaways that you’ve since applied and are enjoying the new benefits of.

 Now that your email communication has improved and your participating more efficiently and effectively in the world of digital bombardment and extensive business communication and growth opportunities, it’s time to consider how to manage this stream better through our HOTTEST TIPS for sorting, finding, and responding to your messages.

 HOTTEST 5 Email Inbox Management TIPS

 Tip 1 Unsubscribe from Subscriptions — if your business promotional and subscription emails don’t automatically go to another tab or folder, as a rule, we suggest setting it up so they do.

 Searching Google for how to set up rules for outlook (or ‘filter’ for Gmail etc.) will return simple steps for setting this up and stopping these emails clogging up your inbox and causing constant distraction.